Panasonic G7 vs Nikon D5500

 Both the G7 and the D5500 have been discontinued, but can regularly be found used on eBay.
 The D5500 was replaced by the Nikon D5600, while the G7 was followed by the Panasonic G85.

 Review summary: Panasonic G7 vs Nikon D5500

-So how do things add up?
-Which of the two cameras – the Panasonic G7 or the Nikon D5500 – has the upper hand?
+So what is the bottom line?
+Is there a clear favorite between the Panasonic G7 and the Nikon D5500?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - Faster burst: Shoots at higher frequency (7 vs 5 flaps/sec) to capture the decisive moment.

 - Less disturbing: Has an electronic shutter option for completely silent shooting.